Adelic line bundles on quasi-projective varieties: Introduction

-The theory of \cite{Zha2} is only valid for projective varieties over number fields (or function fields of one variable).
-The goal of this paper is to extend the theory of \cite{Zha2} to \emph{quasi-projective} varieties over \emph{finitely generated fields}.
+The goal of this book is to extend the theory of Zhang \cite{Zha2} from projective varieties over number fields to \emph{quasi-projective} varieties over \emph{finitely generated fields}.
 More precisely, let $F$ be a finitely generated field over $\QQ$ (or a constant field), and let $X$ be a quasi-projective variety over $F$.
-We introduce a notion of \emph{adelic line bundles} over $X$, consider their intersection theory, study their volumes of effective sections, and introduce heights associated to them.
+We introduce a notion of \emph{adelic line bundles} on $X$, consider their intersection theory, study their volumes for effective sections, and introduce heights associated with them.
+The fundamental properties behind these terms are the positivity of adelic line bundles.

-An immediate application of our framework is a theory of canonical heights over polarized algebraic dynamical systems over quasi-projective varieties over finitely generated fields.
-In particular, we introduce N\'eron--Tate heights of abelian varieties over finitely generated fields, and extend the arithmetic Hodge index theorem of Faltings \cite{Fal1} and Hriljac \cite{Hri} to this setting.

-Furthermore, we prove an equidistribution theorem of small points over quasi-projective varieties over number fields, generalizing the equidistribution theorems of Szpiro--Ullmo--Zhang \cite{SUZ}, Chambert-Loir \cite{CL} and Yuan \cite{Yua1}.
-On the other hand, K\"uhne \cite{Kuh} recently proved a special case of this equidistribution theorem independently, and applied it to obtain a uniformity result on the Mordell conjecture after the work of Dimitrov--Gao--Habegger \cite{DGH}.
+An immediate application of our framework is a theory of canonical heights on polarized algebraic dynamical systems over quasi-projective varieties over finitely generated fields.
+In particular, we introduce N\'eron--Tate heights of abelian varieties over finitely generated fields and extend the arithmetic Hodge index theorem of Faltings \cite{Fal1} and Hriljac \cite{Hri} to this setting.
+Furthermore, we prove an equidistribution theorem of small points on quasi-projective varieties over number fields, generalizing the equidistribution theorems of Szpiro--Ullmo--Zhang \cite{SUZ}, Chambert-Loir \cite{CL}, and Yuan \cite{Yua1}.

-A part of our height theory extends the previous work of Moriwaki \cite{Mor3, Mor4}.
-In fact, Moriwaki \cite{Mor3, Mor4} developed a height theory for projective varieties over finitely generated fields $F$ over $\QQ$, depending on the choice of an arithmetic polarization of $\Spec F$.
-His motivation was to apply Arakelov geometry to varieties over arbitrary fields (of characteristic 0), and he succeeded in formulating and proving the Bogomolov conjecture in that setting.
-His treatment was more on the numerical theory of heights, but ours is more on the geometric theory of adelic line bundles.

-The exposition of this paper uses a combination of algebraic geometry, complex algebraic geometry, Arakelov theory (cf. \cite{Ara, GS1}) and Berkovich analytic spaces (cf. \cite{Ber1,Ber2}).
-In the following, we sketch the main constructions and theorems of this paper.
+The exposition of this book uses a combination of algebraic geometry, complex algebraic geometry, Arakelov theory (cf. \cite{Ara74, GS1}), and Berkovich analytic spaces (cf. \cite{Ber1, Ber2}).
+In the following, we sketch the main constructions and theorems of this book.